A Tale Worth Telling

 Like a once-cherished garment that has been relegated to the back of the closet, Brooks Brothers was a bit tattered and forgotten when History Factory first helped out with an archiving project in 1982.

-These notes helped Brooks Brothers develop some of the most iconic and fashion-forward designs such as the button-down shirt, panel Argyll socks, Harris Tweed, the polo shirt, and foulard ties.
+These notes helped Brooks Brothers develop some of its most iconic and fashion-forward designs, such as the button-down shirt, panel argyle socks, Harris Tweed, the polo shirt and foulard ties.

 Inspired by insights from the archives and guidance from History Factory, Brooks Brothers identified three areas where the company’s legacy could be used to make future improvements:

-With the help of programs and publications created by History Factory, Brooks Brothers recaptured the appeal that made it the label of choice for 40 of 45 U.S. presidents as well as countless Hollywood stars, business leaders, and men and women everywhere who appreciate timeless style and superb quality.
+With the help of the programs and publications we created, Brooks Brothers recaptured the appeal that made it the label of choice for 40 out of 45 U.S. presidents, as well as countless Hollywood stars, business leaders and people everywhere who appreciate timeless style and superb quality.

 Brooks Brothers’ rejuvenation proves that a company should never underestimate the value of its history.
 As Claudio Del Vecchio said, “If I liked the company when I paid $225 million, I loved it when I saw the archives.”